LinlinDaDee/implementation-of-a-linear-hashed-file-structure/README.md

    - Redistribution: The tuples from the “buddy” page (located at index 2^d less than the current number of pages) are redistributed between the old and new pages.
    - Hashing: The redistribution is based on considering d+1 bits of the hash value to determine where each tuple goes.
 3. Selection (Querying)
-   This feature involves designing and implementing a comprehensive query scanning data structure to enhance the query processing capabilities of the system.
+   This feature involves designing and implementing a comprehensive query scanning data structure to enhance the query processing capabilities of the system. (in query.c)